-Consumer reviews are considered one of the more influential bits of information a person considers when determining to make a purchase.
+Consumer reviews carry a lot of weight with shoppers.
 Studies have shown 94 percent of people will move forward with a purchase if a company has four or more stars as an aggregate rating on a review site.
 Given this influence, it is hardly a surprise to learn that online businesses have tried different tactics to control customer reviews – some more ethical than others.

 “In an effort to ensure fair and honest public feedback, and to prevent the publishing of libelous content in any form, your acceptance of this sales contract prohibits you from taking any action that negatively impacts Kleargear.com, its reputation, products, services, management or employees.”